ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `public VRTK_SDKInfo boundariesSDKInfo` - The info of the SDK to use to utilize room scale boundaries.
 By setting this to `null` the fallback SDK will be used.
  * `public VRTK_SDKInfo headsetSDKInfo` - The info of the SDK to use to utilize the VR headset.
 By setting this to `null` the fallback SDK will be used.
  * `public VRTK_SDKInfo controllerSDKInfo` - The info of the SDK to use to utilize the input devices.
 By setting this to `null` the fallback SDK will be used.
+ * `public List<SDK_ScriptingDefineSymbolPredicateAttribute> activeScriptingDefineSymbolsWithoutSDKClasses` - The active (i.e. to be added to the  ) scripting define symbol predicate attributes that have no associated SDK classes.
  * `public readonly SDK_ScriptingDefineSymbolPredicateAttribute attribute` - The predicate attribute.
  * `public readonly MethodInfo methodInfo` - The method info of the method the attribute is defined on.